-- 15.1 Except when required for urgent or emergency work, no Employee shall be required to work for more than five hours continuously without being allowed a meal break of not less than half an hour. - 15.2 No deduction is to be made from hours on duty for meal breaks taken within the hospital. - 15.3 Rest breaks of 10 minutes each for morning tea, afternoon tea or supper, where these occur during duty, shall be allowed as time worked. - 15.4 During the meal break or rest breaks prescribed above, free tea, coffee, milk and sugar shall be supplied by the employing District Health Board. - 15.5 Every RMO required to be on duty over a recognised meal period shall be entitled at the employer's expense, to a meal.
+- 15.1 Except when required for urgent or emergency work, no Employee shall be required to work for more than five hours continuously without being allowed a meal break of not less than half an hour. - 15.2 No deduction is to be made from hours on duty for meal breaks taken within the hospital. - 15.3 Rest breaks of 10 minutes each for morning tea, afternoon tea or supper, where these occur during duty, shall be allowed as time worked. - During the meal break or rest breaks prescribed above, free tea, coffee, milk and sugar shall be supplied by the employing District Health Board. - 15.5 Every RMO required to be on duty over a recognised meal period shall be entitled at the employer's expense, to a meal.
+Changes to the provision of RMO meals can only be made following a full and genuine consultation process.
+The parties shall use their best endeavours to reach agreement through the consultation process.